-Here, we explore a potential SMB threshold for complete melt of the GrIS, the impact and interplay of surface melt and GIA in determining this threshold, and whether the GrIS exhibits characteristics commonly associated with tipping points, such as sensitivity to external forcing.
-To this end, we force the higher-order Community Ice Sheet Model v.2 (CISM2, Lipscomb

-- 90 et al., 2019) with different SMB climatologies previously calculated with the full-complexity Community Earth System Model v.2 (CESM2, Danabasoglu et al., 2020) in a two-way coupled CESM2/CISM2 simulation of the global climate and GrIS (Muntjewerf et al., 2020b).
-The SMB calculation in CESM2 is based on a surface energy balance calculation, and includes an advanced representation of snow/firn processes, such as snow compaction, refreezing, and surface albedo (Muntjewerf et al., 2021; Sellevold and Vizcaíno, 2020).
-In our simulations, the SMB forcing is updated as the GrIS surface elevation evolves - 95 through an elevation classes calculation in the land component of CESM2 (Muntjewerf et al., 2021), while bedrock changes due to GIA effect are accounted for in CISM2 through the Elastic Lithosphere-Relaxing Asthenosphere (ELRA) method (Le Meur and Huybrechts, 1996; Rutt et al., 2009).
+Here, we explore a potential SMB threshold for complete melt of the GrIS; the impact and interplay of surface melt and GIA in determining this threshold; and whether the GrIS exhibits characteristics commonly associated with tipping points, such as sensitivity to external forcing.
+To this end, we force the higher-order Community Ice Sheet Model v.2 (CISM2; Lipscomb et al., 2019) with different SMB climatologies previously calculated with the full-complexity Community Earth System Model v.2 (CESM2; Danabasoglu et al., 2020) in a two-way coupled CESM2-CISM2 simulation of the global climate and GrIS (Muntjewerf et al., 2020b).
+The SMB calculation in CESM2 is based on a surface energy balance calculation and includes an advanced representation of snow-firn processes, such as snow compaction, refreezing, and surface albedo (Muntjewerf et al., 2021; Sellevold and Vizcaíno, 2020).
+In our simulations, the SMB forcing is updated as the GrIS surface elevation evolves through an elevation class calculation in the land component of CESM2 (Muntjewerf et al., 2021), while bedrock changes due to the GIA effect are accounted for in CISM2 through the elastic lithosphere-relaxing asthenosphere (ELRA) method (Le Meur and Huybrechts, 1996; Rutt et al., 2009).

-The paper is structured as follows: in Section 2, we briefly describe CISM2 (2.1), the SMB forcing (2.2) and the experimental setup (2.3).
-In Section 3 we analyse the main results, which are organised in four subsections on (3.1) thresholds, (3.2) pattern

-100 and timescales, (3.3) processes, and 3.4 topographic control for GrIS complete melt.
-In Section 4 we first discuss the thresholds found here in the context of the existing literature and end-of-century projections (4.1), and the existence of a tipping point for GrIS decay (4.2).
-We then draw our main conclusions and suggest possible future research directions (4.3).
+The paper is structured as follows: in Sect.
+2, we briefly describe CISM2 (Sect.
+2.1), the SMB forcing (Sect.
+2.2), and the experimental setup (Sect.
+2.3).
+In Sect.
+3 we analyse the main results, which are organised in four subsections on thresholds (Sect.
+3.1), pattern and timescales (Sect.
+3.2), processes (Sect.
+3.3), and topographic control for GrIS complete melt (Sect.
+3.4).
+In Sect.
+4 we first discuss the thresholds found here in the context of the existing literature and end-of-century projections (Sect.
+4.1) and the existence of a tipping point for GrIS decay (Sect.
+4.2).
+We then draw our main conclusions and suggest possible future research directions (Sect.
+4.3).